RichardValerosoUniverse/World-at-35/README.md

 "Truth"
 Veritas hurts & Myself of mine is the Greatest Killah!

-Let us sing the "Run This Town, Cartoon Heroes, and Tarzan Boy"! 😂
+Let us sing the "Run This Town, Killah, Cartoon Heroes, and Tarzan Boy"! 😂

 #GoodToBeNeverAlone